 Dunne’s time at ARPA-E focused on business process creation and from-scratch documentation.

 “I had to just dive in to the weeds, talk to a large number of people to try to figure what were the things I needed to know about.
 I didn’t know what I didn’t know.
 And so I took on myself a lot of the responsibilities,” Dunne said.
-“Multiple responsibilities were outside the legal realm, such as , audit liaison, record official, unsolicited proposal coordinator.
+[Dunne, M., phone interview with Policy Design Lab, July 18.
+2016] “Multiple responsibilities were outside the legal realm, such as NEPA Compliance Officer, audit liaison, record official, unsolicited proposal coordinator.
 I just put a lot of hats on my own head.
 The idea was not to accumulate power, but instead to start out a new process that would be compliant with the key legal provisions but also administratively efficient.
-We had scarce resources in terms of Federal employees…and also a limited budget…Once I got the process started up, I would train someone else to take over the job, then I would hand off those hats so that we would continue to have a smoothly running machine”
+We had scarce resources in terms of Federal employees…and also a limited budget…Once I got the process started up, I would train someone else to take over the job, then I would hand off those hats so that we would continue to have a smoothly running machine.”
+[Dunne, M., phone interview with Policy Design Lab, July 18.
+2016]

 Stepping into EERE, Dunne’s tasking, from the Assistant Secretary, “was to change as much as possible, with a preference towards changing everything as quickly as possible."
 Managing culture change became an integral part of Dunne’s portfolio.
 Sensing disconnects between executive leadership and staff and between DC headquarters and regional field offices in West Virginia and Colorado, he undertook a comprehensive listening tour with the Assistant Secretary.
 The listening tour included 20 sessions in which he met with over 800 Federal employees and contractors on Colorado, West Virginia and DC.
 These activities sourced insights for how the agency could be functioning more effectively and, crucially, it also built trust and support with career staff.